research-software-directory/research-software-directory/README.md

 * Add software to project by its DOI (Zotero DOI import works through Crossref.org, it can take a couple of hours after creating a Zenodo DOI before it is available).
 * Change the item type to `computer program`.
-* If you really want to add software without a DOI, then add it manually, only `Title` field and the GitHub URL under `URL`.

-Link publications and software:
-* Click publication or software
-* Click `Related` -> `Add`
-* Click related software/publication
+* Registering with a DOI is preferred, however sometimes it may not be worth the effort if it is for instance very experimental and you're sure it will not be cited.
+But we still consider this to be project output; anything with a GitHub repository can be added: add a `computer program` item manually, make sure to fill `Title` field and the GitHub URL under `URL`.

 #### Other items
 Zotero supports the following types: